Golden rules after hip replacement - why they are mostly unnecessary today

 Better implant selection

-• Dual-mobility prostheses or large heads increase dislocation safety.
+• Dual-mobility prostheses or large heads increase the dislocation safety.

 • Short-stem prostheses offer biomechanical advantages for natural movement patterns.